-Figure 18-1.
+Figure 17-1.
 Supervisor Shadow Stack with a Supervisor Shadow Stack Token

-The 8-byte supervisor shadow stack token and the 24-byte stack frame pushed on the shadow stack after the token is acquired must be fully contained within a 32-byte region that is aligned to 32-bytes on the shadow stack.
+If the far CALL or event delivery will push a 24-byte stack frame after the token is acquired, the 8-byte supervisor shadow stack token and the stack frame must be fully contained within a 32-byte region that is aligned to 32-bytes on the shadow stack.
 If they are not, a general-protection exception (#GP(0)) occurs.
-While the accesses to the token may cause faults, VM exits, or data breakpoints, the subsequent pushes of the remaining 24 bytes should not.